OpenEvalProject/evals/manuscripts/elife-81916/v2/manuscript.md

 We scaled the relative WIS of each model with the relative WIS of a baseline model, for each forecast target, location, date, and horizon.
 The baseline model assumes case or death counts stay the same as the latest data point over all future horizons, with expanding uncertainty, described previously in Cramer et al., 2021b.
 In this study, we report the relative WIS of each model with respect to the baseline model.

-## Retrospective ensemble methods
+### Retrospective ensemble methods

 We retrospectively explored alternative methods for combining forecasts for each target at each week.
-A natural way to combine probability distributions available in the quantile format Genest, 1992 used here isF−1(α)=∑i=1nwiFi−1(α),
+A natural way to combine probability distributions available in the quantile format Genest, 1992 used here is

+$$
+F^{−1}(\alpha)=\sumi=1nw_{i}F_{i}^{−1}(\alpha),
+$$

-Where F1⁢…⁢Fn are the cumulative distribution functions of the individual probability distributions (in our case, the predictive distributions of each forecast model i contributed to the hub), wi are a set of weights in [0,1]; and α are the quantile levels, such that following notation introduced in Genest, 1992,F−1(α)=inf{t:Fi(t)≥α}.
+Where $F_{1}⁢…⁢F_{n}$ are the cumulative distribution functions of the individual probability distributions (in our case, the predictive distributions of each forecast model $i$ contributed to the hub), wi are a set of weights in $[0,1]$; and $\alpha$ are the quantile levels, such that following notation introduced in Genest, 1992,

+$$
+F^{−1}(\alpha)=inf{t:F_{i}(t)\geq\alpha}.
+$$

 Different ensemble choices then mainly translate to the choice of weights wi.
-An arithmetic mean ensemble uses weights at wi=1/n, where all weights are equal and sum up to 1.
+An arithmetic mean ensemble uses weights at $w_{i}=1/n$, where all weights are equal and sum up to 1.

 Alternatively, we can choose a set of weights to apply to forecasts before they are combined.
 Numerous options exist for choosing these weights with the aim to maximise predictive performance, including choosing weights to reflect each forecast’s past performance (thereby moving from an untrained to a trained ensemble).
 A straightforward choice is so-called inverse score weighting.
-In this case, the weights are calculated aswi=1Si,
+In this case, the weights are calculated as

+$$
+w_{i}=\frac{1}{S_{i}},
+$$

-where Si reflects the forecasting skill calculated as the relative WIS of forecaster i, calculated over all available model data, and normalised so that weights sum to 1.
+where $S_{i}$ reflects the forecasting skill calculated as the relative WIS of forecaster $i$, calculated over all available model data, and normalised so that weights sum to 1.
 This method of weighting was found in the US to outperform unweighted scores during some time periods (Taylor and Taylor, 2023) but this was not confirmed in a similar study in Germany and Poland (Bracher et al., 2021c).

 When constructing ensembles from quantile means, a single outlier can have an oversized effect on the ensemble forecast.
 Previous research has found that a median ensemble, replacing the arithmetic mean of each quantile with a median of the same values, yields competitive performance while maintaining robustness to outlying forecasts (Ray et al., 2022).
 Building on this, we also created weighted median ensembles using the weights described above and a Harrel-Davis quantile estimator with a beta function to approximate the weighted percentiles (Harrell and Davis, 1982).
 We then compared the performance of unweighted and inverse relative WIS weighted mean and median ensembles, comparing the ratio of interval scores between each ensemble model relative to the baseline model.